slavadubrov/rag-evals-demo/docs/metrics/latency-and-cost.md

 ## Notes on production telemetry

 The demo deliberately stays light.
-For production, swap `Tracer` for OpenTelemetry; both Phoenix and TruLens speak OTEL natively, and `litellm` has a built-in OTEL exporter.
-The shape of the metric does not change — only the transport.
+For production, swap `Tracer` for OpenTelemetry.
+Both Phoenix and TruLens speak OTEL natively, and `litellm` ships an OTEL exporter.
+The shape of the metric does not change, only the transport.

 ## References